yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 ## Use and Validate Audience ## {#use-aud}

-If the same issuer can issue JWTs that can be used by more than one relying party or application, the JWT MUST contain an "aud" (audience) claim that can be used to determine whether the JWT is being used by an intended party or was substituted by an attacker at an unintended party.
+If the same issuer can issue JWTs that are intended for use by more than one relying party or application, the JWT MUST contain an "aud" (audience) claim that can be used to determine whether the JWT is being used by an intended party or was substituted by an attacker at an unintended party.
 Furthermore, the relying party or application MUST validate the audience value